 Led by world-renowned composer and conductor Tan Dun, all undergraduates at Bard College Conservatory of Music pursue a five-year program leading to two degrees: the Bachelor of Music degree and the Bachelor of Arts degree in a field other than music.

 The innovative curriculum of The Bard College Conservatory of Music is guided by the principle that musicians should be broadly educated in the liberal arts and sciences in order to achieve their greatest potential.

 Why pursue a double degree in music and liberal arts at Bard?

-Because all conservatory students pursue the double-degree, there exists a supportive community that equally serves the musical and academic goals of young musicians and provides the high level of training essential to success.
+• Experience a supportive community that equally serves the musical and academic goals of young musicians.

-Bard Conservatory is now home to the US-China Music Institute.
-Our mission is to promote the study, performance, and appreciation of music from contemporary China, and to support musical exchange between the United States and China.
-In partnership with the Central Conservatory of Music (Beijing, China), the Institute has launched the Chinese Music Development Initiative, consisting of several components: a degree program for Chinese instruments, an annual Chinese Music Festival, and a program of scholarly conferences.
+Bard Conservatory is also home to the US-China Music Institute, whose mission is to promote the study, performance, and appreciation of music from contemporary China, and to support musical exchange between the United States and China.
+In partnership with the Central Conservatory of Music (Beijing, China), Bard Conservatory offers students the opportunity to pursue performance degrees in the study of traditional Chinese instruments.

 Unfortunately, Bard College is currently not offering in-person campus visits through July 31.
 You may schedule a virtual information session here with a Bard College counselor and current student.
 For information specific to Bard Conservatory or to contact any of our Conservatory faculty members please email us at firstname.lastname@example.org.